DataDog/dd-trace-dotnet/README.md

 ### Running tests

-The tests require to have the Datadog trace agent running on the same machine and listening on port 8126.
+The tests require the dependencies specified in `docker-compose.yaml` to be running on the same machine.
+For this you need to have docker installed on your machine, and to start the dependencies with `./build.sh --target=dockerup`.

 To build and run the tests on Windows: